 Yes, and no. Your logbook is yours, and you can put any flight experience in it.
 It’s your personal history of flight, and we encourage pilots to mark down anything that they think is worth remembering.
 So yes, you can log your Flight Lab time.

-Our Flight Lab features the commercial version of X-Plane, with a panoramic 135-degree forward view of the flight environment across three large screens.
+Our Flight Lab features the commercial version of X-Plane, with a panoramic view of the flight environment across four large screens.
 A mechanical yoke, rudder pedals, throttle quadrant, trim wheel, aviation radio, and panel switches are within easy reach.
 The instructor can control weather, location, time of day, and other criteria from a separate station.
 Aircraft include a Cessna 172SP, a Diamond DA20, a Piper Malibu, and more.
 The flight environment includes realistic scenery, airports, and navigation aids throughout the United States.

 Yes!
 There are extra seats in the lab, so feel free to bring a friend along to observe — or even split the cost if they would like to fly as well.